mozilla/pkipolicy/rootstore/policy.md

     purpose(s) of the certificates;
-5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of thirty-nine months or less; and
+5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of 825 days or less; and
 6.  otherwise operate in accordance with published criteria that we deem acceptable.